U.S. Press Freedom Tracker

 As the officers begin to move toward Prado, she moves to walk away and, after another short exchange, the video cuts out as an officer places her hand behind her back.

-Journalist Caron Creighton filmed as officers led Prado away in handcuffs, writing that she too was threatened with arrest.
+Journalist and documentarian Caron Creighton filmed as officers led Prado away in handcuffs, writing that she too was threatened with arrest.
+Creighton told the U.S. Press Freedom Tracker that officers held Prado in a police vehicle for approximately 30 minutes before citing and releasing her.

-Prado wrote that she was cited and released after officers held her in a police vehicle for a while.
-She was charged with interfering with public employees and remaining in an area that had been designated a safe work zone, both misdemeanors.
+Prado was charged with interfering with public employees and remaining in an area that had been designated a safe work zone, both misdemeanors.
+Prado did not respond to emailed requests for comment from the Tracker.

 “We have serious concerns about the recent law enforcement treatment of journalists in Sacramento and Los Angeles,” the letter said, noting four recent incidents.
 “We urge cities, counties and state agencies to conduct these activities transparently, and ensure workers and officers in the field respect the First Amendment rights of the press to observe and document government actions in public.”